derekmerck/OrthancDocker/README.md

 ## Why Bother?

 On-board embedded AI is the future of medical imaging!
-Orthanc provides a vital, robust bridge between modality-generated DICOM and modern data indexing and analysis.
+Orthanc provides a vital, robust bridge between modality-generated DICOM and modern data indexing and analysis algorithms.

-This image is drop-in compatible with the [derekmerck.orthanc-docker](https://github.com/derekmerck/ansible-orthanc-docker) [Ansible][] role, enabling quick configuration of complex DICOM infrastructures on ARM data center equipment.
+This image is also drop-in compatible with the [derekmerck.orthanc-docker](https://github.com/derekmerck/ansible-orthanc-docker) [Ansible][] role, facilitating quick configuration of complex DICOM infrastructures on ARM data center equipment.

 [Ansible]: https://www.ansible.com

 ## Changes

-- Rebased from `_/ubuntu:14` to `resin/$ARCH-debian:stretch`
+- Rebased images from `_/ubuntu:14` to `resin/$ARCH-debian:stretch`
 - Set locale using a [Debian-friendly method](https://unix.stackexchange.com/questions/246846/cant-generate-en-us-utf-8-locale)
 - Refactored into two-stage build, with `orthanc-plugins` image based on `orthanc` image
 - Specified `libssl1.0-dev` in `orthanc` image
 - Added [GDCM][] CLI tools to `orthanc` image
-- Refactored `command` to `Orthanc` and left `entrypoint` available for init process
+- Refactored `command` to leave `entrypoint` available for init process
 - `orthanc-postgresql` code-base updated to use `orthanc-databases` in `orthanc-plugins` image

 [GDCM]: http://gdcm.sourceforge.net/wiki/index.php/Main_Page